Past Life Evidence in Children

 There were some cases where the previous person had not been identified.
 In those cases, the information given by the child and his current family was carefully recorded and then used to try and find the deceased person.

 Possible Explanations for The Phenomenon

-This is unlikely because of the large numbers of witnesses, the huge effort that it would take to organize – and the absence of a worthwhile motive.
+This is obviously possible but is thought unlikely because of the large numbers of witnesses, the huge effort that it would take to organize – and the absence of a worthwhile motive.

 The Child Knew About the Previous Person but had Forgotten That They Knew